 What first aid provision will there be?

 Medication will be managed by unit leaders.
 If fridges are required for medication storage and leaders need assistance with organising this, they can email the Camp team at campepic2026@devonguides.org.uk.
-There is electric on all campsites and in the indoor accommodation.
-Gas fridges are permitted on site too.
+There is electric on some campsites and in the indoor accommodation.

 River Dart Country Park's First Aid station is located near the Holne Park House Reception, and visitors can ask any staff member for assistance in accessing it for first aid needs.
 The facility is wheelchair accessible.